Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 Drivers are software components that allow the operating system to communicate with hardware devices.

-In Vanilla OS, primary drivers are installed automatically during the first setup, but some devices may still need additional drivers to work ideally.
+In Vanilla OS, primary drivers are installed automatically during the first setup, but some devices may need additional drivers to work ideally.
 You can install them using two methods:
 - **Vanilla Control Center**
 - **Manual installation in the transactional shell.**